How to improve employee productivity

 Use the carrot, not the stick.
-Praising employees when they’re productive will make the employee feel good and send a message to the whole team that you recognize hard work and great results.
+Praising employees when they’re productive will make the employee feel good and send a message to the whole team that you recognise hard work and great results.

 Try and find ways to provide support and encouragement when someone is working on a challenging task.
 It will remind them that they have your confidence.

-According to a Harvard Business School study, praise motivates employees by providing a reflection of their ‘best self’ and allowing them to recognize the value and importance of their work.
+According to a Harvard Business School study, praise motivates employees by providing a reflection of their ‘best self’ and allowing them to recognise the value and importance of their work.